Time-of-flight camera

 A time-of-flight camera (ToF camera), also known as time-of-flight sensor (ToF sensor), is a range imaging camera system for measuring distances between the camera and the subject for each point of the image based on time-of-flight, the round trip time of an artificial light signal, as provided by a laser or an LED.
 Laser-based time-of-flight cameras are part of a broader class of scannerless LIDAR, in which the entire scene is captured with each laser pulse, as opposed to point-by-point with a laser beam such as in scanning LIDAR systems.

-Time-of-flight camera products for civil applications began to emerge around 2000, as the semiconductor processes allowed the production of components fast enough for such devices.
+The first time-of-flight camera products for civil applications emerged around 2000, as the semiconductor processes allowed the production of components fast enough for such devices.
 The systems cover ranges of a few centimeters up to several kilometers.

 Types of devices

 Several different technologies for time-of-flight cameras have been developed.